GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 #### How

-The Permission UX article and UX Planet’s The Right Ways to Ask Users for Permissions are good resources to understand how to design permission prompts that, while focused on mobile, apply to all PWAs.
+The Permission UX article and UX Planet's The Right Ways to Ask Users for Permissions are good resources to understand how to design permission prompts that, while focused on mobile, apply to all PWAs.

 ### Follows best practices for healthy code